-In short, dropshipping is a popular eCommerce business model with minimal startup costs.
+In short, dropshipping is a popular eCommerce business model with minimal startup costs (for reference, learn how much it costs to start a business).
 It differs from the typical eCommerce business model in that it allows you to sell products without having to store, handle, or ship any of your own inventory.

 Instead, you lean on a dropshipping supplier to handle everything from manufacturing to fulfillment.
 The process is simple:

 You list a product for sale on your site.
 Every dropshipping supplier or marketplace offers a catalog of products that you can choose from.
 For example, Modalyst offers millions of ready-to-ship and print on demand products, ranging from decorative mugs to jewelry.

 A customer completes a purchase on your site.
 Once you’ve listed and priced your products, customers can purchase them from your business website, just like any other online order.

 You forward the order to your supplier.
 With an all-in-one platform like Wix eCommerce, you can automatically route orders to your suppliers for fulfillment.

 Your supplier handles the rest.
 Your supplier preps, packages, and ships out the product directly to your customer.

 While dropshipping sets you free from most shipping and order fulfillment demands, dropshipping successfully and profitably takes substantial dedication.
 As a dropshipper, your time will be fully dedicated to marketing your products, maximizing sales, and keeping things running smoothly.
 More specifically, you'll face:

 Stiff competition.
 Given the low barrier to entry, there are tons of other dropshippers entering the arena.
 The same suppliers that fill your inventory could be providing inventory for other sellers.